Proportionality and the Limits of Welfarism: Additional Discussion

 Consider the following profile:

 We have two overlapping parties, marked with two different colors.
 The first 50\% of voters approve only the first party, the next 25\% of voters approve both parties, and the last 25\% of voters approve only the second party.
 Assume $k = 100$, and that each party has at least 100 candidates.
-In this example Rule X would pick 75\% of candidates from the first party, and 25\% from the second one.\footnote{Interestingly, this example can also be interpreted as ``laminar''.
+In this example the Method of Equal Shares would pick 75\% of candidates from the first party, and 25\% from the second one.\footnote{Interestingly, this example can also be interpreted as ``laminar''.
 Here the approval sets of the voters form a laminar family.
-This is different from the case of laminar profiles, where laminarity is with respect to the family of sets $\{N_{c}\}_{c \in C}$ (see \Cref{prop:laminarity_of_set_system}).} Phragm\'en's Sequential Rule, on the other hand, would assign roughly $\nicefrac{2}{3}$ seats to the first party and $\nicefrac{1}{3}$ seats to the second party (this would be also the outcome of PAV run for this profile).
+This is different from the case of laminar profiles, where laminarity is with respect to the family of sets $\{N_{c}\}_{c \in C}$ (see \Cref{prop:laminarity_of_set_system}).} Phragm\'en's rule, on the other hand, would assign roughly $\nicefrac{2}{3}$ seats to the first party and $\nicefrac{1}{3}$ seats to the second party (this would be also the outcome of PAV run for this profile).

-Intuitively, the Phragm\'en's rule (and PAV) notices that the consensus voters are satisfied by any outcome, and implements proportionality with respect to the remaining voters who approve only one of the two parties.
-The proportion of these two groups of voters is $50/25$ and so this is also the proportion of the seats assigned to the respective parties by the Phragm\'en's rule (and PAV).
-Rule X treats the consensus voters in a different way.
+Intuitively, Phragm\'en's rule (and PAV) notices that the consensus voters are satisfied by any outcome, and implements proportionality with respect to the remaining voters who approve only one of the two parties.
+The proportion of these two groups of voters is $50/25$ and so this is also the proportion of the seats assigned to the respective parties by Phragm\'en's rule (and PAV).
+Equal Shares treats the consensus voters in a different way.
 It observes that they can be treated either as supporters of the first party, or as the supporters of the second one.
-Rule X makes the choice how to treat these voters based on the utilitarian criterion: indeed, in the above example the consensus voters are treated as supporters of the larger party, and with this assumption the solution returned by Rule X is also proportional (and has a higher total support from the voters).
+Equal Shares makes the choice how to treat these voters based on the utilitarian criterion: indeed, in the above example the consensus voters are treated as supporters of the larger party, and with this assumption the solution returned by Equal Shares is also proportional (and has a higher total support from the voters).